Electronic chiralization as an indicator of the anomalous Hall effect in unconventional magnetic systems: Symmetry properties of the AHE and construction of the EC

-It is interesting to note that the second term has the form of an electric quadruple.
-The main difference between the quadrupole moment here and and that in \cite{Hayami_AHE_AMD_2021} is that the origin of the former is different for different pairs of ions.
+The contributions due to the traceless part of $\overleftrightarrow{I}$ to $\boldsymbol{\chi}_{1,2}$ are therefore the same.
 The trace of $\overleftrightarrow{I}$ gives rise to a weighted sum of electric charge surrounding a given magnetic moment $\mathbf M_m$.
-For a compensated ferrimagnet whose magnetic sublattices are inequivalent in the paramagnetic state, it will have a nonzero $\boldsymbol{\chi}_1$ mainly due to this contribution.
-We will focus the traceless part of $\overleftrightarrow{I}$ below since it is less trivial.
-Separately, one can show that $\boldsymbol{\chi}_2$ has a similar composition as $\boldsymbol{\chi}_1$ \cite{supp}.
-Therefore it suffices to focus on $\boldsymbol{\chi}_1$.
+A compensated ferrimagnet will have a nonzero $\boldsymbol{\chi}_1$ mainly due to this contribution.
+We will focus the traceless part of $\overleftrightarrow{I}$ in Sec.~\ref{sec:ECexamples} below since it is less trivial.
+This also makes it sufficient to consider $\boldsymbol{\chi}_1$ only.
+Real-space formulas for the generalized EC introduced in Eq.~\eqref{eq:EChigher} are given in Appendix~\ref{appendix:gEC}.